PokemonAutomation/Arduino-Source/README.md

 # Licensing:
-- All source code in this repository is under the MIT license.
+- Unless otherwise specified, all source code in this repository is under the MIT license.
+- Some files may be under other (compatible) licenses.
 - All precompiled binaries and object files are free for non-commercial use only.
 For all other uses, please contact the Pokémon Automation server admins.